 Whether you’re working on a new marketing campaign or creating educational e-learning content, if you’re working with video, it can be all-consuming.
-Creating compelling video content takes time, consideration and energy, so it can come as a bit of a shock to discover that your carefully crafted content might not be landing as you want it to.
+Creating compelling video content using an online video editor takes time, consideration and energy, so it can come as a bit of a shock to discover that your carefully crafted content might not be landing as you want it to.

 The Pareto principle can come into play when we think about video content.
 The concept suggests that 80% of your content metrics will come from 20% of your content.
 We can all think of the blog that over performed, or the video that far exceeded hopes.